zacwong2151/tp/docs/DeveloperGuide.md

 1. User <u>lists all volunteers (UCV02)</u>.
 2. User requests to list all events joined by a certain volunteer.
-3. iVolunteer lists all event joined by the volunteer in the event list.
+3. iVolunteer lists all events joined by the volunteer in the event list.

    Use case ends.